 Do private lenders have to follow TILA when doing a loan modification?

 On consumer fixed-rate mortgage loans, yes.
 TILA applies to consumer credit transactions secured by real property regardless of whether the lender is institutional or private.
 A modification that materially changes loan terms triggers re-disclosure obligations.
-Business-purpose loans are generally exempt, but the exemption requires documented evidence of the loan’s commercial purpose.
+Business-purpose loans are exempt, but the exemption requires documented evidence of the loan’s commercial purpose.
 Consult a qualified attorney before finalizing any consumer loan modification.

 What happens if I accept a deed-in-lieu without doing a title search?